CARPE DIEM

 Text: Bernhart Schwenk

-“CARPE DIEM” also begins the light installation by Albert Hien in the school’s historic tower, and is followed by seven other philosophical phrases dealing with time: “Tempus fugit” (“time flies”), “AB OVO” (“from the very beginning”), “TEMPUS VINCIT OMNIA“ (“time conquers all”) “AMICITIA VINCIT HORAS” (“friendship conquers time”), “Tota vita DIES UNUS EST” (“all of life is but a single day”), “DIES DIEM DOCET” (“one day teaches the other”) and “Vita brevis ars longa” (“life is short, craft long”).
+“CARPE DIEM” also proclaims the light installation by Albert Hien in the school’s historic tower, and is followed by seven other philosophical phrases dealing with time: “Tempus fugit” (“time flies”), “AB OVO” (“from the very beginning”), “TEMPUS VINCIT OMNIA“ (“time conquers all”) “AMICITIA VINCIT HORAS” (“friendship conquers time”), “Tota vita DIES UNUS EST” (“all of life is but a single day”), “DIES DIEM DOCET” (“one day teaches the other”) and “Vita brevis ars longa” (“life is short, the art is long”).

 The ancient proverbs in neon light – which is, by the way, a dying craft – recall the ephemerality of life.
 To this day they have lost none of their currency, as, for example, the common acronym YOLO (“you only live once”) proves.
 In the context of a school, all of these bits of wisdom can be understood as challenges not to lose sight of the big picture and to see every day of life as an opportunity.